-Therapists and professional family mediators share numerous core goals: to help family members improve communication by better understanding themselves and each other; to facilitate the client’s ability to overcome challenges and progress; and to help clients create a healthy, functioning family environment.
+Therapists and professional family mediators share numerous core goals: to help family members improve communication by better understanding themselves and each other; to facilitate client’s ability to overcome challenges and progress; and to help clients create a healthy, functioning family environment.

 Objectives of Couples Therapy and Divorce Mediation

 Therapy seeks to improve relationship dynamics, by addressing clients’ behavioral, emotional, and relational issues.
-Divorce Mediation requires awareness of those issues to solve issue-based problems, and create opportunities for mutual agreement.
+Family Mediation requires awareness of those issues to solve issue-based problems, and create opportunities for mutual agreement.
 Reaching agreements in mediation can bring about behavioral changes because of the spouses’ heightened communication within the mediation process, the guidance of a skilled mediator, and the client’s adherence to mediation guidelines.

 Our answer: Well, magic, of course! …But, the real answer is, we employ strategic techniques, combined with astute judgment, to create a space where agreements can flourish.

 An essential task of the mediator is to let spouses know that having problems is normal and that the problems they are experiencing are resolvable.
 One of a mediator’s most powerful strategies is acknowledging a person’s feelings, past action(s) or reactions, behavioral patterns, or some other set of circumstances—as normal and common, —and not unusual, thereby normalizing the client’s experience.

 The mediator can often immediately help lower the client’s anxiety and/or de-escalate conflict by informing clients that their experience is normal.
 Both general circumstances, as well as specific circumstances, can be normalized.